Results are now available from the timers, Albany Running Exchange:

-Carpooling is highly encouraged for those who are fully vaccinated.
 Due to the number of cars that will be parked along the road, you may have to park some distance from the race registration area.
 Please make sure that you arrive early on race day to account for this.

 REGISTRATION and WAIT LIST INFO

-The event is capped at 250 registrants for all three races combined (50-mile, 50K, and 25K) and always sells out fast.
+The event is capped at 250 registrants for all three races combined (50-mile, 50K, and 25K) and always sells out quickly.
 If you don’t get in initially, you can still register and be placed on the waitlist.
 (Your credit card will not be charged until you are invited via Ultrasignup and you accept the invitation.)
 The wait list will be tapped as registrants cancel.
 See the wait list information below for more details.